Leaders in Post-Paris Times – Achieving 100% RE in Costa Rica

 The overall goal of the project is to provide additional support to the local efforts and further cement Costa Rica’s role as a leader in achieving the global energy transition and full decarbonization.
 The country can act as a lighthouse for the international community in its efforts to implement the Paris Accord and achieve a just and fair energy transition.

 The project will create a political roadmap towards realizing the 100% Renewable Energy goal, and it will model pathways towards 100% renewable energy scenarios in order to count with a scientific basis for the roadmap.
 This process will include the national needs and socio-economic growth objectives and the information will be collected and discussed considering both official projections and the input of different stakeholders relevant for the energy transition: researchers, NGOs, civil society, businesses, and local and national government, among others.
-For doing so, a first multi-stakeholder workshop will take place on 23 July 2019 in San José.
+For doing so, a first multi-stakeholder workshop took place on 23 July 2019 in San José.